wevm/viem/site/op-stack/utilities/parseTransaction.md

       content: Converts a serialized transaction to a structured transaction, with support for OP Stack.
   - - meta
     - property: og:description
-      content: Converts a serialized transaction to a structured transaction , with support for OP Stack.
+      content: Converts a serialized transaction to a structured transaction, with support for OP Stack.

 ---